moonline/UW.Olivos-Roche/Paper.rst

    * - * Local streets allow safe cycling
        * Bicycle rack on the train
      - * Dangerous speed humps
-       * Cycling on avenues and in the night is dangerous
+       * Cycling on collectors and in the night is dangerous
        * At-grade sewer canals
        * No bicycle lanes/paths or parkings
        * No monitored bicycle stations